-

 Learning Outcomes

-- Deliver persuasive and effective presentations.
+- Deliver professional and persuasive written and/or oral presentations.

 Assessments